Earthquakes on May 17, 2026

 129.0 km---✓ ReviewedUSGS →

 On May 17, 2026 at 20:02 UTC, a magnitude 2.1 earthquake struck 71 km SSE of Kokhanok, Alaska.
 The event originated approximately 129.0 km below the surface, classifying it as intermediate depth.
-Geolocation places the event at 58.814°N, -154.510°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 58.814°, -154.510°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 19:18:16 UTC